What is a Toggle Clamp?

 There are six main types of Toggle Clamp, the variants being commonly defined by their action.

 The most common version has a vertical action.
-Here, a bar swings down and clamps vertically on to the components, the handle, in this closed status, being in a vertical or upright position.
+Here, a bar swings down and clamps vertically onto the components, the handle, in this closed status, being in a vertical or upright position.
 A variation on the vertical clamp is the Horizontal Toggle Clamp.
 These clamps also provide a holding force in a downward direction, but the handle is, in its closed setting, in a horizontal position.
 This variant allows the use of the clamp where more clearance above the clamp is needed, or where the operator’s hand needs to be away from the clamp during operation.

 Another common version has a plunger action.
-These are also known as ‘push action’ and ‘push pull’ toggle clamp.
+These are also known as ‘push action’ and ‘push pull’ toggle clamps.
 As these names suggest, they provide a push or pull action, applying the force in a direct, straight-line direction.
 The handle can be closed either in the forward or the rear position.
 This has the advantage that, when the clamp is mounted vertically, with the handle in the back position, it will stop components falling forwards, the handle being behind the component in the lock position.

 The fourth most common variant is one that provides a hook action.
 These are most often used to pull components together.
 Two types are available, U-bolt and Single hook.
-This type is used to retain or hold lids onto items, or when using Injection Moulding tools which hinge.
+This type is used to retain or hold lids onto items, or when using Injection Moulding tools that hinge.
 They can also be used for securing doors, and are ideal in any application where you need to pull two separate items or components together.

 Perhaps the least common type offers a plier action.
 These clamps act in a squeezing motion to pull components together.
-They are hand applied tools and are often used in fabrication processes, although they can also be found in the automotive industry.
+They are hand-applied tools and are often used in fabrication processes, although they can also be found in the automotive industry.
 Plier Action Toggle Clamps are reasonably flexible; however, we offer an option where custom jaws that precisely match your components can be supplied.

-Or go direct to the models we supply
+Go directly to the models we supply:

-More Information on Specifying Which Type of Toggle Clamp You Need.
+More Information on Specifying Which Type of Toggle Clamp You Need